whitehacker/MailMind/README.md

 - Open you browser and visit: http://127.0.0.1:8000

 ## Contributing
-You are encouraged to fork this project, add their features, and share improvements via pull requests.
+You are encouraged to fork this project, add your features, and share improvements via pull requests.
 Let’s build smarter AI tools together!